ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 The `attribute` keyword before the declaration of `position` says that it was assigned to the triangle mesh by our Javascript code before the scene was rendered.
 Since we're rendering a flat plane, `position.z` will be zero for all vertices. `position.x` and `position.y` will range from $-10$ to $10$.

-How might we alter this shader so that, instead of rendering a flat plane, it renders the graph of $z = sin(x p) cos(y p)$?
-Here's one approach:
+Suppose we change this shader so that, instead of rendering a flat plane, it renders the graph of $z = sin(x p) cos(y p)$.
+Here's what it might look like:

 ~~~glsl
 // These are the same as before.